49ers blast Jets 31-13, but lose Garoppolo, Bosa, Mostert

-”When you have key players like those guys keep going down, we all gathered in the huddle and talked about how we have to play for them,” linebacker Fred Warner said. ”We played for them and made sure that we stayed locked in.”

-It was a costly victory for San Francisco, which was already hurting in a big way before losing Garoppolo to a high ankle sprain and Mostert to an injured knee.
+It was a costly victory for San Francisco, which was already short-handed before losing Garoppolo to an ankle injury and Mostert to an injured knee.
 Defensive end Nick Bosa and defensive tackle Solomon Thomas were both carted off the field two plays apart with left knee injuries in the first quarter.

-The fear is it could be a season-ending ACL injury for Bosa, who’ll have tests Monday.
-So will Thomas, although 49ers coach Kyle Shanahan said there’s a better chance for him it’s not as serious an ACL injury.
-Shanahan didn’t seem as concerned about the knee injuries for Mostert and fellow running back Tevin Coleman, who also left the game.

-”You have a little mixed emotions when you lose some guys like that,” Shanahan said. ”When you do lose some good guys like we like we did, that’ll probably be for a while, we need guys to get better.”

 The 49ers (1-1) also came in without star tight end George Kittle (knee), wide receiver Deebo Samuel (foot), cornerback Richard Sherman (calf) and defensive end Dee Ford (neck).

-The 49ers got going early.
-Mostert took a handoff on the first play, zipped outside and took off down the right sideline untouched for an 80-yard score.
+The 49ers got going early against the Jets, Mostert taking a handoff on the first play, zipping outside and taking off down the right sideline untouched for an 80-yard score.

 The strange silence of the eerily empty MetLife Stadium — without anyone in the stands because of the coronavirus pandemic — surely mirrored what it would have sounded like if stunned Jets fans were in attendance.